 Which of the transcription factors (HSF, Myb, bZIP, AP2, E2F) seems to be associated with the diatoms’ genes expressed at dawn?
 HSF, bZIP

 In the simulation, dawn is associated with no light, because dawn is the period after an extended duration of no light.
 Which transcription factors are up-regulated when no light is present?
-Based on your answer to letter a, is the simulation consistent with the picture? high nutrient levels: low nutrients levels:
+Based on your answer to letter a, is the simulation in Condition 1 and 2 consistent with the picture? high nutrient levels: low nutrients levels:

 So they are arguably consistent.